AndySomogyi/sbmlsolver/docs/source/developers_docs/building_documentation.rst

 ----------

 Roadrunner is a C++ library with a C and Python front end.
-The C and C++ code is documented using the standard ``doxygen`` tool, whilst the Python front end is documented using Sphinx.
+The C and C++ code is documented using the standard ``doxygen`` tool, whilst the Python front end is documented using ``Sphinx``.
 Furthermore, we make use of a Python package called `Breathe <https://breathe.readthedocs.io/en/latest/>`_ for bridging the gap between ``Doxygen`` and ``Sphinx`` which are the two standard documentation systems for C/C++ and Python respectively.

 In short, ``doxygen`` reads the docstrings from C/C++ code and saves them to XML which is pulled into documentation that can be rendered by ``Sphinx`` using directives from ``Breathe``.
-Whilst rendering the documentation into html is handled by sphinx, we still maintain and provide access to the doxygen generated documentation.
+Whilst rendering the documentation into html is handled by sphinx, we still maintain and provide access to the `doxygen generated documentation <http://sys-bio.github.io/roadrunner/OriginalDoxygenStyleDocs/html/index.html>`_.

 When roadrunner is built with the ``-DBUILD_DOCS=ON`` flag, two new cmake targets are presented to the developer:
     * roadrunner-docs-doxygen